TUB-DVG/wissen-digital-ewb/02_work_doc/general_idea.md

 ## Add column to a table at the data base
 1. add a new column to the db via django models
+- it works
 2. add a data set to this column
     - csv with fkz and content for this new column
+    - I'm not shure how it works to bring, the data in to data base when ForeignKeys are used
 # Open questions / raw ideas
 ## ERD
 Must be the feature name equal to the primary key of the connected table?